 Water bubbles up from the reservoir through the central tube then drops back down onto the coarse coffee grounds.
 The brewed coffee continues to circulate through the percolator until you turn the heat off, giving you control over its strength.

 In comparison, the Moka pot is a pressure-based coffee maker, like an espresso machine.
 Upon heating, steam pressure forces water through fine coffee grounds into the upper chamber where the coffee collects.
 The system is self-limiting.
 When the water in the lower chamber is gone, the coffee is done.
 If you want to know how to brew using a Moka Pot, check out our video guide below:

 As a result, you get very different coffee from the two systems.
-Percolator coffee is similar to drip coffee or French press coffee, whereas in a Moka pot the coffee is very concentrated and more similar to a shot of espresso or an Aeropress coffee.
+Percolator coffee is similar to drip coffee.
+It’s also comparable to the French press, and here’s we compared both brewers.
+On the other hand, the Moka pot makes very concentrated coffee that’s more similar to a shot of espresso or an Aeropress coffee.